By now, you’ve seen the mannequin challenge.

 Everyone freezes in action poses, and in a silent, frozen way, enacts a scene.

-Whether it be a Christmas Dinner scene or a sporting event, there have been some really great mannequin challenges popping up all over the web.
-And for the content marketer, taking part in the mannequin challenge video was great – but following in a mannequins footsteps and seeing your results stand still is a nightmare.
+Whether it be a Christmas Dinner scene or a sporting event, 2016 and 2017 brought us some really great mannequin challenges.
+And for the content marketer, taking part in the mannequin challenge video was a great meme to capitalize on – but following in a mannequins footsteps and seeing your content marketing results stand still is a nightmare.

 Everyone, and I do mean everyone, will make a content marketing mistake at some point in their career.
 During my MozCon talk about Content Chaos, I talked about how I failed the first time I tried to use Reddit.
 I talked about how I assumed that you could go onto this channel, submit a bunch of links and drive traffic.
 Well…